cyborgcnc/CYBORGCNC__RRVC3MOD/400x400/Sides-HoneyComb/README.md

 Pretty self explanatory as to how you mount them.
 I have SPLIT UP the files, so that you can print them on a reasonably sized printer.
 All you need is some 3mm screws, and
 3mm 30x30 T-nuts to mount them.

 The Left side, is made to accept an AC/Fuse combination plug, like the one you can find on Amazon.
+I printed in ABS, flat side down, NO SUPPORTS needed...3 top/btm layers and 4 walls...

 ![image](https://user-images.githubusercontent.com/10377094/122431918-db6c8900-cf62-11eb-8cfb-8eb0695e62b1.png)